Elmo, 3, joins youngest Americans in getting vaccinated - NewsBreak

 Elmo got a COVID-19 vaccine Tuesday, according to Sesame Workshop, the nonprofit educational organization behind “Sesame Street.”

-In a public service announcement posted to YouTube, the beloved 3½-year-old “Sesame Street” star talked with his dad, Louie, about what it was like to get the shot.
+In a public service announcement posted to YouTube, the beloved 3-and-a-half-year-old “Sesame Street” star talked with his dad about what it was like to get the shot.

 Elmo’s dad said he had a lot of questions for the pediatrician, who assured him that vaccinations are safe and effective for children.

-COVID-19 vaccinations for the youngest Americans started last week .
-That means U.S. kids 6 months to 5 years old — roughly 18 million youngsters — are eligible for the shots.
+COVID-19 vaccinations for the youngest Americans started last week.
+That means U.S. kids under 5 — roughly 18 million youngsters — are eligible for the shots.

-U.S. regulators OK'd shots from Moderna and Pfizer.
+U.S. regulators authorized shots from Moderna and Pfizer.
 The Moderna vaccine is two doses and the Pfizer shot is three.